Feudal lord slashes off 12-year-old servant’s toes

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SHEIKHUPURA: A feudal lord allegedly physically abused a minor domestic help he had employed at his residence here in the Factory Area police station limits and cut off the child’s toes, police official said, after filing a FIR of the incident, Geo News reported.
+SHEIKHUPURA: A feudal lord allegedly physically abused a minor domestic servant he had employed at his residence here in the Factory Area police station jurisdiction and cut off the boy’s toes, police said, after filing a first information report (FIR) of the incident.

+Police said they have arrested three suspects in the case.
+The detained tormentors were identified as Rafaqat, Altaf, and Ittefaq.

+During the axe attack, Rafaqat slashed off toes of the boy.The arrests were made after police conducted the medical treatment and analysis and filed the FIR.

-SHEIKHUPURA: A feudal lord allegedly physically abused a minor domestic help he had employed at his residence here in the Factory Area police station limits and cut off the child’s toes, police official said, after filing a FIR of the incident, Geo News reported.
+SHEIKHUPURA: A feudal lord allegedly physically abused a minor domestic servant he had employed at his residence here in the Factory Area police station jurisdiction and cut off the boy’s toes, police said, after filing a first information report (FIR) of the incident.

+Police said they have arrested three suspects in the case.
+The detained tormentors were identified as Rafaqat, Altaf, and Ittefaq.

 Comments